aquiles-sa/aquiles-sa/README.md

 ### Hello!✋
-### I'm Aquiles, I'm 19 and I'm at the moment studying data analytics.
+### I'm Aquiles, I'm 19 and I'm currently studying data analytics.

 ### 🧑Some informations about me: